Shopify/polaris/polaris.shopify.com/content/components/sheet.md

   - fileName: sheet-with-searchable-listbox.tsx
     title: With searchable listbox
     description: Use to help merchants browse, filter, and choose from a list of options.
 ---

-# Sheet

-A sheet is a large container that enters from the edge of the screen when triggered by the merchant.
-It’s used to provide merchants with actions and information contextual to the page.
-It doesn’t interrupt their flow like a modal.

----

 ## Accessibility